marfr370/Advance-Machine-Learning---TDDE15/LAB1/readme.md

 ## Lab 1 - Graphical Models

+More information on procedures in the code or the pdf file.

 The first lab is about **Graphical Models** and brings up concepts such as

 - Equality between graphs by determining if they have the same adjacencies and unshielded colliders